Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 ### Identifying users

-Identifying users allows you to target specific users from the [Flagsmith dashboard](https://flagsmith.com/).

-To check if a feature exists for a given user Identity:
+To check if a feature exists for an Identity:

 ```dart
 final user = Identity(identifier: 'flagsmith_sample_user');